 An advertising graduate with a passion for travel.
 Kimi spends her free time researching about new places to go, promising to visit at least one new place a year.
 This dog-lover spends her weekends exploring hole in the wall cafes and restaurants around the city.
 Her go-to playlist includes Jeff Buckley's Last Goodbye and Destiny by Zero 7 on repeat.

 Mike Dee is an art director by day, and a traveler by, well, other days.
 He is also a photographer at heart, scouring the streets of various destinations just to take photos of people and places.
-He fumbles around for good food and fruitful conversations with locals as he wanders down unfamiliar roads with his girlfriend.
+He fumbles around for good food and fruitful conversations with locals as he wanders down unfamiliar roads with his wife.
 And oh, he is very passionate about his pets—especially dogs and fishes!

 Kat hails from Iloilo City and a family of mountaineers.
 Her recipe for navigating the demands of her job—which often entails gallivanting through time and traffic in the urban jungle—include a love for travel and the outdoors.